wowtransfer/wowtransfer-php-client/README.md

 # chdphp #

-Handle of characters transfers by wowtransfer.com
+Handle of characters transfer by wowtransfer.com

 ## Desctription ##